usnistgov/ndn-dpdk/docs/hardware.md

 * `find` subcommand constructs `--device` flags for `/dev/uio*` devices.
 * `--mount target=/sys` flag enables access to attributes in `/sys/class/uio` directory.

+Some Intel Ethernet adapters support network virtual functions (VFs).
+It allows sharing the same physical adapter between NDN-DPDK and kernel IP stack, either on the physical server or with NDN-DPDK in a virtual machine.
+To use Intel VF:

+1. Create a VF using the procedure given in [Intel SR-IOV Configuration Guide](https://www.intel.com/content/dam/www/public/us/en/documents/technology-briefs/xl710-sr-iov-config-guide-gbe-linux-brief.pdf) "Server Setup" section.

+    * You must assign a valid unicast MAC address to the VF.
+      Example command:

+      ```bash
+      # generate a random locally administered unicast MAC address
+      HWADDR=$(openssl rand -hex 6 | sed -E 's/../:\0/g;s/^:(.)./\12/')

+      # assign the MAC address to the VF; 'enp4s0f0' refers to the physical adapter
+      sudo ip link set enp4s0f0 vf 0 mac $HWADDR

+      # verify the settings: you should see a non-zero MAC address on 'vf 0' line
+      ip link show enp4s0f0
+      ```

+    * Face creation commands should use the MAC address assigned above, not the MAC address of the physical adapter.

+2. If NDN-DPDK is installed on the physical server: bind the VF PCI device to igb\_uio driver.

+3. If NDN-DPDK is installed in a virtual machine: passthrough the VF PCI device to the virtual machine, bind the VF to igb\_uio driver in the guest OS.

 ### AF\_XDP and AF\_PACKET Sockets